-Wireless communication, together with Ethernet protocols, makes data collection from smart field devices easy.
-It integrates the data smoothly and seamlessly into dashboards based on the Industrial Internet of Things (IIoT) and Industry 4.0 concepts.
+Wireless communication protocols, together with Ethernet, make data collection from smart field devices easy.
+They integrate the data smoothly and seamlessly into dashboards based on the Industrial Internet of Things (IIoT) and Industry 4.0 concepts.

-This protocol stands as one of the most popular in the industry.
+This network communication protocol stands as one of the most popular in the industry.
 The HART Communication Foundation (HCF) developed it in 2004 and in 2007 introduced it to the market.

 Emerson Automation Solutions produced the first wirelessHART device and led the field with several others.
 In 2010, the International Electrotechnical Commission (IEC) approved the protocol by issuing the first wireless international standard, the IEC 62591.